BKeyport/MMM-Multimonth/README.md

 1 Dec 2023 - Basic changes to system to allow for a new feature (currently undocumented, need to go back through code to document due to being lazy and not writing down changes) - large calendar as well as small.

 5 May 2024 - Fixed US Weeknumbers, among other bug fixes.

+9 May 2024 - Adjusted README.md for new 3rd party list compatibility, plus capturing other changes.